A product with an accompanying app that helps you monitor your pet's fluid intake.

 WIREFRAMES

-After agreeing on which sketch the group wanted to proceed with, we began creating wireframes using the design tool Figma.
+After agreeing upon which sketch the group wanted to proceed with the group initiated the creation of wireframes using the desing tool Figma.

 MOCKUP